apparebit/prettypretty/docs/src/deepdive/progressbar.md

 While there are no widely supported ANSI escape sequences to query terminals for their fidelity level, environment variables typically provide enough information to heuristically determine the fidelity level with high confidence.

-Prettypretty's Rust version already implements such a heuristic for fidelity level but lacks support for querying the terminal for its color theme.
+Prettypretty includes such a heuristic for fidelity levels and also supports querying the terminal for its color theme.
+Alas, the latter functionality has not been unified, currently relying on two very different implementations.
-Meanwhile, the Python version includes a fairly expressive [`Terminal`] abstraction.
-It's a good thing then that the progress bar script is written in Python. 🧐

-Its `main` function initializes said terminal thusly:
+Our script's `main` function initializes said terminal thusly:

 ```python,ignore
 with (